UniMath/agda-unimath/src/commutative-algebra/sums-of-finite-sequences-of-elements-commutative-rings.lagda.md

   {l : Level} (A : Commutative-Ring l) where

+  abstract
     interchange-add-sum-fin-sequence-type-Commutative-Ring :
       (n : ℕ) (f g : fin-sequence-type-Commutative-Ring A n) → add-Commutative-Ring A
         ( sum-fin-sequence-type-Commutative-Ring A n f)
         ( sum-fin-sequence-type-Commutative-Ring A n g) ＝
       sum-fin-sequence-type-Commutative-Ring A n
-      ( add-fin-sequence-type-Commutative-Ring A n f g) interchange-add-sum-fin-sequence-type-Commutative-Ring =
+        ( add-fin-sequence-type-Commutative-Ring A n f g)
+    interchange-add-sum-fin-sequence-type-Commutative-Ring =
       interchange-add-sum-fin-sequence-type-Ring (ring-Commutative-Ring A)
 ```

 ### Extending a sum of elements in a commutative ring